-An advance AD accreditation scheme, which is part of the package, will help with obtaining funding.
+An advanced AD accreditation scheme, which is part of the package, will help with obtaining funding.

 AD Feed-in Tariffs for 2012

-However, the industry will be disappointed that more tariff support has not been given to the small scale plants in the UK, but as the industry has been pressing for more support for smaller biogas producers for some time, in order to bring the costs within the range of average sized farm operations throughout the UK.
+However, the industry will be disappointed that more tariff support has not been given to the small-scale plants in the UK, as the industry has been pressing for more support for smaller biogas producers for some time, in order to bring the costs within the range of average-sized farm operations throughout the UK.

 The new tariffs for AD will be: